-If you’re considering treatment with VIVITROL, you probably have questions.
-Use this discussion guide to help start a conversation with your healthcare provider about a recovery plan that may include VIVITROL.
+If you are considering VIVITROL, you may have questions.
+The information below may help you start a conversation with your healthcare provider about a treatment plan that may include VIVITROL.

 QUESTIONS TO ASK YOUR HEALTHCARE PROVIDER